“Where the fuck are my pants?”

 “Nah, I’m playing nice today.
 Got you a streamer for decoration.
 Like we’re celebrating heh?”

-“Ah, hell, get that garbage out of me car!” says Klip not a second later, grabbing the roll before I can and throwing it out the window.
+“Aw, get that garbage out of me car!” says Klip not a second later, grabbing the roll before I can and throwing it out the window.
 I look back at Mattie and giggle because she’s still holding onto the streamer’s beginning end.
-We both stop to watch it unravel along the road behind us.
+We both stop to watch the rest unravel along the road behind us.

 So what if I didn’t want to keep it.